Albela (2001 film): Production

-The film was shot in Bangalore (interiors), Mauritius and Austria.
+The film was shot in Bangalore (interiors), Goa ,Mauritius and Austria.

 Reception

 Taran Adarsh from IndiaFM gave the film 1 out of 5, writing "On the whole, ALBELA has just one factor going in its favour; the fresh combination of Govinda and Aishwarya Rai which has helped the film take a good start, but the poor direction and a poorer script will mar its prospects after the initial craze declines.
 Its fall is inevitable!".

 Ziys Us Salam of The Hindu cited "Albela brings Govinda and Aishwarya together for the first time.
 While Govinda attempts to step beyond the ribald street entertainer with his portrayal of the suave English-speaking guide, Aishwarya tries to prove that she can hold her own in front of the master of comedy.
 In their own way, both of them succeed.
 While Jackie and Namrata are adequate in their relatively smaller roles, it is the music of the film which does not quite get you humming out of the hall.
 It may not shower the bounties of spring on the producers but it is not too bad a proposition for this summer of relatively meagre takings".
 Ronjita Das of Rediff wrote "The film is pleasantly enjoyable.
 Deepak Sareen (of Aaina fame) probably didn't think of making anything more than a family entertainer, which is exactly what this film is.
 Aishwarya, as usual, is a visual treat.
 The film is just another ramp for her to display her exquisite designer clothes.
 If only she paid more attention to her acting.
 Govinda is atrociously overweight and has a tendency to mouth his dialogues as if everyone in the theatre had lost their hearing.
 On the other hand, Jackie Shroff steals the show – no bulging bags under his eyes, and the actor looks good.
 Namrata Shirodkar is hardly present in the film.
 When she is, all she does is cry.
 So making out whether she can act or not is rather tough.
 The music, however, is the saving grace of the film".